-Effective April 1, vehicles three years old and newer with fewer than 70,000 miles may be exempt from an emissions inspection.
-For more information and a calculator to find out if your vehicle qualifies, visit http://www.ncair.org/motor/inspect/exemption.shtml.
+Effective April 1, 2015, vehicles within the three most recent model years with fewer than 70,000 miles might be exempt from an emissions inspection.
+Find out if your vehicle qualifies. .

 Getting Your Vehicle Inspected, Steps